Aggregate capacity of TCLs with cycling constraints: Numerical Experiments

-For both reference \optProbName \ methods the BA supplied reference, $r_k^{\textBA}$, is obtained from BPA, a Balancing Authority in the Pacific Northwest of the United States, and is shown in Figure~\ref{fig:simData}.
-The parameters for the individual loads are elected based on the values provided in~\cite{MatDysCal:2012} and are shown in Table~\ref{tab:BP}, along with other simulation parameters.
+For both reference \optProbName \ methods the BA supplied reference, $R_k^{\textBA}$, is obtained from BPA, a Balancing Authority in the Pacific Northwest of the United States, and is shown in Figure~\ref{fig:simData}.
+A heterogeneous ensemble of loads is considered.
+The parameters for the loads are based on the values provided in~\cite{mathieu_revenue} and these values are shown in Table~\ref{tab:BP}, along with other simulation parameters.
+The ambient air temperature is time varying; it is obtained from weatherunderground.com for a summer day in Gainesville, Fl.
+Each TCL experiences the same ambient temperature.

-Figure~\ref{fig:simData} shows the planned reference signals for both methods.
+Figure~\ref{fig:simData} shows the reference signals planned by the two methods, the proposed method and the alternate one.
+We plan both references for one day, but only show a portion of the results in Figure~\ref{fig:simData} for clarity; tracking results in the next section are shown for the full horizon.
 The reference signal planned with the proposed method is noticeably less aggressive than the reference signal planned with the alternative method.
-That is, when cycling constraints are not taken into account higher ramp rates are asked from the collection of TCLs.
-As we will see briefly, this leads to either poor reference tracking, violation of individual TCLs QoS, or both.
+That is, when cycling constraints are not taken into account higher ramp rates are asked from the collection of TCLs to get closer to the BA's requirement.
+As we will see shortly, this leads to either poor reference tracking, violation of individual TCL's QoS, or both.